- What do I do to get a card?

 The cardholder is responsible for contacting and following up with the vendor on any erroneous charges, disputed items or returns as soon as possible.
 If the cardholder is unable to reach agreement with the vendor, the next step is to contact the BPC Coordinator.

-The BPC Coordinator may request the cardholder to complete a BPC Cardholder Dispute Form and return the form to 220 Anderson Hall.
-The dispute form will be forwarded to UMB Bank for resolution with the vendor.
+The BPC Coordinator may request the cardholder to complete a BPC Cardholder Dispute Form and return the form to 2323 Anderson Ave., Ste.
+500. The dispute form will be forwarded to UMB Bank for resolution with the vendor.
 The bank must be notified of any disputed items within 60 days of the last cycle in which the item was purchased.

 The BPC is not approved for Foundation fund expenditures.
 The BPC should only be used for purchasing commodities, services, and travel related expenses with state and grant funds.